Speaker Identification for Video Transcription 2026: Diarization Tools Compared

 HappyScribe

-Best for: Automated speaker detection with human verification
+Best for: automated speaker detection with human verification

 Features:

-• Automatic speaker detection
+• Auto speaker detection

 • Human transcription option